 Use the best tools out there.
-You can make a much better book if you choose your tools carefully.
+You can make a much better book if you choose your software and tools carefully.
 Select the right software and apps to help you work as efficiently and effectively as possible.

 Invest in editing.
 One of the key differences between traditional publishing and self-publishing is the level of editing available.
 If you want to make sure your independent book doesn’t dismay readers with typos and errors, invest in the best editing your budget allows.